 History of The University of North Carolina

-In North Carolina, all the public educational institutions that grant baccalaureate degrees are part of the University of North Carolina.
-The multi-campus state university encompasses 16 such institutions, as well as the NC School of Science and Mathematics, the nation's first public residential high school for gifted students.
+In North Carolina, the 16 public universities that grant baccalaureate degrees are part of the University of North Carolina system.
+The multi-campus state university system also includes the NC School of Science and Mathematics, the nation’s first public residential high school for gifted students.
 Chartered by the North Carolina General Assembly in 1789, the University of North Carolina was the first public university in the United States to open its doors and the only one to graduate students in the eighteenth century.
 The first class was admitted in Chapel Hill in 1795.
 For the next 136 years, the only campus of the University of North Carolina was at Chapel Hill.

 Additional institutions of higher education, diverse in origin and purpose, began to win sponsorship from the General Assembly beginning as early as 1877.
 Five were historically black institutions, and another was founded to educate American Indians.
 Some began as high schools.
 Several were created to prepare teachers for the public schools.
 Others had a technological emphasis.
 One is a training school for performing artists.

 The 1931 session of the General Assembly redefined the University of North Carolina to include three state-supported institutions: the campus at Chapel Hill (now the University of North Carolina at Chapel Hill), North Carolina State College (now North Carolina State University at Raleigh), and Woman's College (now the University of North Carolina at Greensboro).
 The new multi-campus University operated with one board of trustees and one president.
 By 1969, three additional campuses had joined the University through legislative action: the University of North Carolina at Charlotte, the University of North Carolina at Asheville, and the University of North Carolina at Wilmington.